 The CHCI-Mellon Crises of Democracy Global Humanities Institute will be delivered by a seasoned collaborative consortium of humanities scholars affiliated with centers, institutes, and universities spanning four continents (North and South America, Europe and Asia):

 - Trinity Long Room Hub, Trinity College Dublin

 - Institute of Advanced Study, University of São Paulo

 - Center for the Study of Ethnicity, Citizenship and Migration, University of Zagreb

 - Heyman Center for the Humanities, Columbia University

 This group of scholars represent a range of disciplines, including but not limited to: anthropology, cultural studies, film and audio-visual arts, gender studies, history, journalism, law, languages, literatures, psychology, political science, peace studies, theatre studies, and the creative and performing arts.

 Call for participants

 The conveners will select up to twenty participants for the summer institute in Dubrovnik.
 Each institution will nominate two researchers to attend the summer institute.
 In addition to this, there are up to eight places open to early career researchers in any member CHCI institution.
 The Call for Participants (CFP) and application form are found here.
-The deadline for applications is the 8th of October 2018.
+The deadline for applications has been extended to the 13th of October 2018.
 We will notify all applicants of the outcome of their application in early December 2018.